raspberrypilearning/poo-near-you/worksheet.md

     </script>
     ```

-1. Locate the part in the code you just pasted which says `YOUR_API_KEY` and replace it with the API key you just generated, making sure there are no spaces between the key you paste in and the `=` and `&` characters either side of it.
+1. Locate the part in the code you just pasted which says `YOUR_API_KEY` and replace it with the API key you just generated, making sure there are no spaces between the key you paste in and the `=` and `&` characters on each side of it.

 ## Finding a latitude and longitude